Learn about The Laravel Controller And its Basic Concept

 }

-Inside route file, you need to add controller name without function name like below:
+Inside the route file, you need to add the controller name without the function name like below:

 Route::get('user/{id}', 'ShowProfile');